Fokker F28 Fellowship, Fokker 70 & Fokker 100

 Douglas DC-9

-Especially the shortest versions of the DC-9 could be confused with the F28, as both have an eyebrow window.
+Especially the shortest versions of the DC-9 could be confused with the F28, as both have the same basic configuration and an eyebrow window.
 However, the DC9 has a pointed tail cone without air brake and hardly a dorsal fin.

-This Chinese regional jet looks like a small DC-9 or MD-87, so many differences compared to the F28 also apply to the ARJ21.
-Most obvious differences are the high bypass engines with separate fan exhausts on the ARJ21 and the tail/atil cone.
+This Chinese regional jet looks like a small DC-9 or MD-87, so many differences compared to the F28 also apply to the C909.
+Most obvious differences are the high bypass engines with separate fan exhausts and winglets on the C909, and the tail cone.

 Canadair Regional Jet